vookimedlo/alfred-various-screenshots/README.md

 - Clipboard
 - [Dropbox][4] service with an ability to share a link to the uploaded screenshot.
 - [Transfer.sh][5] service with an ability to share a link to the uploaded screenshot.
+- [0x0.st][6] service with an ability to share a link to the uploaded screenshot.
+- [File.io][7] service with an ability to share a link to the uploaded screenshot.
+After uploaded image is downloaded, the file is completely deleted!!!

 ## Installation
 1) Install [alfred-various-screenshots][2] workflow.